-- Develop research objectives and proposals for own or joint research; - conduct individual and collaborative research projects; - write up research work for presentation and publication; - continually update knowledge and understanding in field or specialism; - translate knowledge of advances in the subject areas into research activity; - manage own research and administrative activities, with guidance if required. - assist in the preparation of proposals and applications to external bodies, e.g. for funding and contractual purposes; - e.g. for funding and contractual purposes; communicate material of a specialist or highly technical nature.
+- Develop research objectives and proposals for own or joint research; - conduct individual and collaborative research projects; - write up research work for presentation and publication; - continually update knowledge and understanding in field or specialism; - translate knowledge of advances in the subject areas into research activity; - manage own research and administrative activities, with guidance if required. - assist in the preparation of proposals and applications to external bodies, e.g. for funding and contractual purposes; - communicate material of a specialist or highly technical nature.